rpm-software-management/rpm/docs/manual/macros.md

 Note that `%if`, `%ifarch` and the like are not macros, they are spec directives and only usable in that context.

+Note that in rpm >= 4.17, conditionals on built-in macros simply test for existence of that built-in, just like with any other macros.
+In older versions, the behavior of conditionals on built-ins is undefined.

 ## Example of a Macro

 Here is an example %patch definition from /usr/lib/rpm/macros: